pothonprogramming/state-image-model/readme.txt

 For simplicity, all metadata properties may be stored as Uint32 values.

-The buffer structure might look like this: Header | Metadata | Data
+The buffer structure might look like this: Header | Metadata | Data Alternatively, the header could be omitted from the buffer and hard coded into the program.

+A basic header might look like this:

+entryLength: Describes the length of an individual metadata entry in logical units
+entryCount:  Describes the number of metadata entries in the metadata segment

+With the above information, the program would know how to traverse metadata entries.

 A basic metadata entry might look like this: